Are STDs the same as STIs?

 Difference between disease and infection

-An infection can be considered the initial thing that happens before a disease occurs.
+An infection can be considered the first thing that happens before an infectious disease occurs.
 It is the first step to the development of a disease.

 On the other hand, disease occurs when an infection has spread to different parts and organs of the body, causing damage.
-Diseases often occur with obvious signs and symptoms, which is often not the case with some common STIs like gonorrhoea which are usually asymptomatic.
+Diseases usually have clear signs and symptoms, but some common STIs, like gonorrhea, often don't.
+This is because gonorrhea is often asymptomatic.
+All STDs begin as STIs.
+But not all STIs progress to an STD.

 How STDs start